Growth Trends for Related Jobs

 It’s difficult to imagine that anyone in the healthcare industry would leave mental-health issues unchecked, especially their own.
 Physicians, though, are less likely than the general public to get care or even recognize they’re suffering from depression, burnout or other mental illnesses.
 The rate of suicide is 40 percent higher than average for male doctors and 130 percent higher for female doctors.

 It takes time to get through medical school, complete a residency and land a job, so many surgeons enter the field carrying a great deal of debt.
-As of 2010, the average med student owed around $145,000 when she graduated from school.
-If you graduate from a private medical school, the debts are even higher, coming in at $155,000, according to “U.S. News and World Report.”
+As of 2021, the average med student owed around $200,000 when she graduated from school.
+If you graduate from a private medical school, the debts are even higher, coming in at $220,000, according to the Association of American Medical Colleges

 Based in Minneapolis, Minn., Dana Severson has been writing marketing materials for small-to-mid-sized businesses since 2005.
 Prior to this, Severson worked as a manager of business development for a marketing company, developing targeted marketing campaigns for Big G, Betty Crocker and Pillsbury, among others.